 Over the past decade, significant advances have improved our understanding of the genetic and molecular mechanisms that lead to cancer.
-And yet, a recent review of the oncology drugs approved by the U.S. Food and Drug Administration (FDA) on the basis of response rate showed only 10 percent of these therapies demonstrate an overall survival benefit.1
+And yet, a recent review of the oncology drugs approved by the U.S. Food and Drug Administration (FDA) on the basis of improvements in tumor response rates showed only 10 percent of these therapies demonstrate an overall survival benefit.